contao/docs/docs/dev/reference/hooks/updatePersonalData.md

 ---

-The `updatePersonalData` hook is triggered after a member has updated his personal data.
+The `updatePersonalData` hook is triggered after a member has updated their personal data via the respective front end module.
 It passes the front end user, the updated data and the front end module and does not expect a return value.

 Be aware that the front end user object and the database has already been updated when this hook is triggered.

 ## Parameters